Dartmouth-Data-Analytics-Core/DAC-RNAseq-pipeline/README.md

 alignment/
 rawcounts/

+### General implementation notes:
+* This pipeline only currently accepts **stranded** sequencing libraries for processing.
+If your data was generated using an unstranded RNA-seq library preparation protocol, you will need to change options specified in the read-count quantification step using htseq-count.
+We hope to address this limitation in future versions of the pipeline.

 > **Contact & questions:**
 > Please address questions to *DataAnalyticsCore@groups.dartmouth.edu* or generate a issue in the GitHub repository.